Demographics of Trinidad and Tobago: Structure of the population

-Structure of the population (09.01.2011) (Census):
+Population by Sex and Age Group (Census 09.I.2011):

 Due to decreasing fertility, the proportion of children below the age of 15 is decreasing, while the proportion of elderly is increasing.
 The median age has increased from 21.6 in 1980, 24.1 in 1990, 28.1 in 2000 to 32.6 in 2011.
 The estimated mid-year population of 2014 is 1,344,000 (medium fertility scenario of The 2012 Revision of the World Population Prospects).
 As of January 2019, the estimated population is 1,383,368.

 Emigration

-Emigration from Trinidad and Tobago, as with other Caribbean nations, has historically been high; most emigrants go to the United States, Canada, and Britain.
+Emigration from Trinidad and Tobago, as with other Caribbean nations, has historically been high; most emigrants go to the United States, Canada, and the United Kingdom.
 Emigration has continued, albeit at a lower rate, even as the birth-rate sharply dropped to levels typical of industrialised countries.
 Largely because of this phenomenon, as of 2011, Trinidad and Tobago has been experiencing a low population growth rate (0.48%).
 More recently, there has been some return migration, chiefly from the United States after the recession of 2008, which caused a population jump in the last census in 2011.